General Trias: History

+Spanish Times

+The 1818 Spanish census showed the area had 1,510 native families and 69 Spanish-Filipino families.

 First Cry of Cavite

-The first uprising in Cavite known as the "First Cry of Cavite" occurred in San Francisco de Malabon about ten o’clock in the morning of August 31, 1896, when the town tribunal was attacked by Filipino revolutionaries led by Mariano Trías, Diego Mojica and Nicolas Portilla in Pasong Kalabaw (now known as Santa Clara).
-The second incident followed at twelve noon at Tierra Alta and the third in Cavite el Viejo between two and three o’clock in the afternoon.
+The first uprising in Cavite, known as the “First Cry of Cavite,” took place in San Francisco de Malabon at around 10:00 a.m. on August 31, 1896, when Filipino revolutionaries led by Mariano Trías, Diego Mojica, and Nicolas Portilla attacked the town tribunal in Pasong Kalabaw (now Santa Clara).
+This was followed by a second uprising at around noon in Tierra Alta, and a third in Cavite el Viejo between 2:00 and 3:00 p.m.

 Tejeros Convention

-A town chapter of the Katipunan known as Balangay Mapagtiis had already been in existence in the place for sometime.
-The Sangguniang Bayang Magdiwang headed by Gen. Mariano Álvarez of Tierra Alta and the Sangguniang Bayang Mapagtiis of San Francisco de Malabon later merged under the name Magdiwang Council with Álvarez as president.
-The Magdiwang Council hosted the Tejeros Convention on March 22, 1897, in a friar estate house in Sitio Tejero (now part of Rosario) wherein Gen. Emilio Aguinaldo was elected president and Mariano Trías, then lieutenant general, as vice-president in a revolutionary government replacing the Katipunan.
+A local chapter of the Katipunan, known as Balangay Mapagtiis had already been in existence in the place for sometime. known as *Balangay Mapagtiis*, had already been established in the area.
+The Sangguniang Bayang Magdiwang, led by General Mariano Álvarez of Tierra Alta, and the Sangguniang Bayang Mapagtiis of San Francisco de Malabon later merged to form the Magdiwang Council, with Álvarez as its president.
+The Magdiwang Council hosted the Tejeros Convention on March 22, 1897, at a friar estate house in Sitio Tejero (now part of Rosario).
+During the convention, General Emilio Aguinaldo was elected president, and Mariano Trías, then a lieutenant general, was elected vice president, establishing a revolutionary government that replaced the Katipunan.